monikaUPF/cpp_playground/README.md

 # cpp_playground

-Here's a collection of simple programmes that I have done while updating my C++ coding.
+Here's a collection of simple programmes that I have done while refreshing my C++ coding skills.

 To run the scripts you should first compile the .cpp file